Why do insurance costs increase?

-“Why has my premium increased?” is a question you’ll probably be hearing from your clients at renewal time.
+“Why has my premium increased?” is a question that insurance companies hear at policy renewal time.
 And it’s a fair question.

 Many things affect insurance premiums including:

 - increased repair costs

 - A greater number of vehicles on the roads which leads to more collisions.